linfengyu77/STTwLL/README.md

-# Seismic Travel-time Tomography with Label-free Learning
+# Seismic Traveltime Tomography
-## Seismic Travel-time Tomography with Label-free Learning (STTwLL) is a framework for seismic travel-time tomography without labeled data.
+## This is a framework for seismic traveltime tomography without label as presented in the paper: "Seismic Traveltime Tomography With Label-Free Learning", IEEE Transactions on Geoscience and Remote Sensing (DOI: 10.1109/TGRS.2024.3386783)